Inspiration

 How we built it

 FastAPI + Python on the backend, React + Vite + Tailwind on the frontend.
-AI is Google Gemini 2.5 Flash via Vertex AI.
-MongoDB Atlas is the database, with mongomock as a fallback for local dev.
+AI is Google Gemini 2.5 Flash via Vertex AI, with Voyage AI (voyage-3-large) for embeddings.

 Challenges we ran into

 We faced some debugging issues with Atlas Triggers.
-The docs tell you to call context.services.get("mongodb-atlas").
-That works if your data source is literally named that.
-Ours was named Cluster0, so everything silently failed with Cannot access member 'db' of undefined, which doesn't obviously point at a config problem.
+The docs tell you to call context.services.get("mongodb-atlas"), which works if your data source is literally named that.
+Ours was named "main", so everything silently failed with Cannot access member 'db' of undefined, which doesn't obviously point at a config problem.
 We also hit a smaller bug where $rankFusion returns a nested object on real Atlas but a plain number on mongomock, which meant NaN in the UI until we normalized it.

-The GitHub App side was its own mess: webhooks from GitHub don't reach localhost, so we wrote helper scripts around ngrok and smee-client (github_webhook_url.sh, ngrok_http_8000.sh) and spent real time chasing why deliveries were 2xx but nothing was posting, which turned out to be the private-key path.
+The GitHub App side was its own mess.
+Webhooks from GitHub don't reach localhost, so we wrote helper scripts around ngrok and smee-client (github_webhook_url.sh, ngrok_http_8000.sh).
+Then we spent real time chasing why deliveries were arriving as 2xx but nothing was posting back to the PR.
+Turned out to be the private-key path.

 Accomplishments that we're proud of